Ode to Sleep

 "Ode to Sleep" is a song by American musical duo Twenty One Pilots.
-The song was recorded by the band for their second studio album, Regional at Best, and upon partnering with Fueled by Ramen re-recorded the song for their third studio album Vessel.
+Originally recorded and self-released for their second studio album, Regional at Best (2011), the song was later re-recorded for their third album, Vessel (2013) as a promotional single.

 Background

 Regarding the creation of the song, Joseph states that he did not know "exactly how it happened" or "what he was thinking about", but was satisfied with the final result.
 One of his favorite songs to bring on stage, he defines Ode to Sleep "a puzzle because of its particular structure and how it accidentally manages to be together".

-In regard to the song title, Tyler Joseph said:
+With regard to the song title, Joseph said:

 Veteran member Chris Salih said that they "played [Ode to Sleep] to have that song named," during a time in which the band was without a label and they could perform new songs when they wanted to.
 The song was first performed on October 1, 2010, at the Newport Music Hall, roughly eight months before the release of the sophomore album Regional at Best.
 Salih said three jars were placed on the band's merchandise table where concertgoers could vote on the song's name.
 The names were pre-chosen by the band, but the band members have since forgotten the other two names.